 Getting access to the geometry is tricky, because the accessibility

-accessible in the layout tree.
-Let’s add a layout_object
+in the layout tree.
+Let’s add a layout_object pointer to

 class Element: